 The ILBE main pack’s Main compartment outer dimensions: 27″ H x 17″ W x 13″ D

-Since we’ve brought home a large amount of our troops from Iraq and Afghanistan, the ILBE packs have been flooding the surplus market, so you can get a brand new, never issued for a couple hundred dollars, a gently used one on eBay or at a surplus store for around $100 or buy one that is in descent shape for $40-60ish (prices may vary, but check around).
+Since we’ve brought home a large number of our troops from Iraq and Afghanistan, the ILBE packs have been flooding the surplus market, so you can get a brand new, never issued for a couple of hundred dollars, a gently used one on eBay or at a surplus store for around $100 or buy one that is in decent shape for $40-60ish (prices may vary, but check around).

 I decided to unpack my current bug out bag and work with the ILBE and its accompanying assault pack, for a while.